-This list of key partners and representatives is subject to change, grow, and expand as inclusion, diversity, equity, and accessibility work advances across the organization.
-The committee will include both managers and staff and 2/3 of the committee will be from equity-deserving communities.
+This list of key stakeholders and representatives is subject to change, grow, and expand as inclusion, diversity, equity, and accessibility work advances across the organization.

 Frequency of Meetings, Agenda Items, and Materials

 Monthly meetings in person or video conference.

 In addition to regular monthly meetings, the Committee may convene special meetings or working groups as needed to address urgent or time-sensitive issues.